 Be still and know

 In reverence of the Holy One of Israel, I agree with the command to still my mind and know God in my heart.
 I worship the “I am” Moses encountered in the burning bush.
-I contemplate God is seeking me far more than I seek Him and that His desire is to give me the awareness of His Presence.
+I contemplate God is seeking me far more than I seek after Him and that he desires to give me the awareness of His Presence.
 I open my heart to receive and listen in the stillness.
 I meditate on the verse releasing the distracting thoughts that rob me of being aware of His presence.
-In the stillness, I purposely seek to sit at the feet of Christ and let the cares of the world become still and silent within me.
+In the silence, I purposely seek to sit at the feet of Christ and let the cares of the world become still and silent within me.
+(Calming My Restless Mind)

 The pulse of my heart is to know God.
 The stillness is to be mindful of God in the present moment.
-When I live my life focused on tomorrow, it insults today.
-So at the moment, I release my fears and confess my sins that reside in the secret chambers of my heart.
+When I live, my life focused on tomorrow; it insults today.
+So, I release my fears and confess my sins that reside in the secret chambers of my heart.
 My one desire and one thought are to know God.
 In the silence, I die to my will and ego and seek the conversion of my heart over to God.

 I aim to know the heart of God and dwell in His presence forever.
 I am thankful that I know Him and have the opportunity to live in His presence.
-I have learned to stop doing life and to be still and just “Be.”
+I have learned to stop doing life and to be still and “Be.”
+(The Practice of Solitude and Contemplative Silence)